AdrianLThomas/go-fetch/README.md

 # TODO
 - Write some tests
-- Setup build (run tests, linting and other go quality tools)
+- Pipeline: Add linting and other go quality tools